Set up the MySQL service

 To set up multiple databases and users, you must specify multiple endpoints.
 An endpoint is a user who has privileges you specify.

-You can’t use multiple databases with Magento Enterprise Cloud Edition at this time.
+You can’t use multiple databases with Magento Commerce at this time.
 You can, however, create multiple endpoints to restrict access to the

 To specify user access, use the